Sumitprasad29/Background_color_change/README.md

 Background Color Changer App
 This is a simple web application that dynamically changes the background color of the page with a button click.
 Built with JavaScript, React, Tailwind CSS it offers users an interactive experience to explore different color schemes.
+I made this project while learning the useState hook in React because it relies on useState.

 Features:
 Change background color on button click.